 In 1996, an examination of the dome and the acorn revealed that almost all of the material in the acorn, its pedestal and the lightning rod was original from the 18th century.
 During the summer and fall of 1996, the acorn was removed and replaced by a new one.
 The new acorn is constructed of 31 pieces of cypress made by craftspeople from around the state and is clad in copper

 and gilded on the top, like the original.
-The original lightning rod has remained intact and continues to serve as it has for 208 years, although a steel sleeve has been placed around it inside the new acorn to strengthen it.
+The original lightning rod has remained intact and continues to serve as it has for more than 225 years, although a steel sleeve has been placed around it inside the new acorn to strengthen it.